canonical/kafka-operator/docs/tutorial/t-kafka-connect.md

 juju deploy opensearch --channel 2/edge --config profile=testing
 ```

+Opensearch charm requires a TLS relation to become active.
+We will use the [`self-signed-certificates` charm](https://charmhub.io/self-signed-certificates) that was deployed earlier in the [Enable Encryption](https://charmhub.io/kafka/docs/t-enable-encryption) part of this Tutorial.
 ## Enable TLS

 Using the `juju status` command, you should see that the Kafka Connect and Opensearch applications are in `blocked` state.
 In order to activate them, we need to make necessary integrations using the `juju integrate` command.